theeagleofthedesert/theeagleofthedesert.github.io/content/post/distinguished-master-thesis/index.md

 ---
-title: I received Distinguished Master Thesis Award (Top 5 out of 205)!
+title: I received Distinguished Master Thesis Award! <br>(Top 5 out of 205)
 subtitle: Department of Computer Science and Technology at Nanjing University

 ## Summary for listings and search engines